-In October 2024, Group Audit as co-chair of the AML Audit Peer Group (AAPG), published the industry best practice paper through The Association of Banks in Singapore on key baseline standards and good practices in the conduct of AML/CFT reviews by internal and institutions.
+In October 2024, Group Audit as co-chair of the AML Audit Peer Group (AAPG), published the industry best practice paper through The Association of Banks in Singapore on key baseline standards and good practices in the conduct of AML/CFT reviews by internal and external auditors.
+This initiative is supported by MAS with the objective of strengthening AML/CFT auditing practices across financial institutions.